FIWARE/contribution-requirements/docs/docker.md

 -   Although default values **SHOULD** be defined, exposed ports **MUST NOT** be fixed, and **MUST** be configurable using `ENV` variables.

+-   The `MAINTAINER` instruction is deprecated.
+The `LABEL` instruction is a much more flexible version of this and you should use it instead, as it enables setting any metadata you require, and can be viewed easily, for example with docker inspect.
+Dockerfiles **SHOULD** put the labels `maintainer`, `release-date`, `version`, and `vendor`.

 Dockerfiles should be publicly available, and therefore can be read by outside developers and can reflect on the quality of the product in question.
 Although